 January 25, 2008

 As we all know, if you put a drop of oil in a puddle of water you will see a colorful rainbow sheen.
-The rainbow colors are not the color of oil, they are an interference pattern or diffraction pattern that results when light encounters a very thin film of transparent material.
+The rainbow colors are not the color of oil, they are an interference/diffraction pattern, a prism effect that results when light encounters a very thin film of transparent material.

 Ted Mooney, P.E.
 RET